-Tamper-proof records are digital files that have been cryptographically signed by an issuer and registered on the blockchain.
+Tamper-proof records are digital objects (JSON-LD) that have been cryptographically signed by an issuer and registered on the blockchain.
 Each record contains a recipient’s public key, so they can demonstrate ownership of the record without any dependence upon a certificate authority.

 - The Presentation layer can be styled to mimic the look of traditional records.

-- The Content layer is code that contains all of the data and images.
+- The Content layer is JSON-LD code that contains all of the data and images.

 - The Receipt contains proof of the transaction, which includes a signed hash of the content.

-The verification process compares information on the recipient’s record to the receipt stored on the blockchain.
+The verification process compares a hash of the recipient’s record to the hash stored on the blockchain.
 When everything matches, that record is verified.

-The blockchain acts as a notary because it logs the transaction of you giving recipients official records on a certain date and time.
-A record of this transaction can be checked at any time to ensure nothing has been altered since that date.
-An independent blockchain lookup service will find the transaction ID and then verify the issuer keys, the recipient keys, and that the record is still valid.
+The blockchain is a distributed ledger stored across a decentralized network.
+The timestamped hash of each record is stored across this entire network for later verification, and confirms the transaction of your institution giving a recipient records on a certain date and time.
+This transaction can be checked at any time to ensure nothing has been altered since that date.
+An independent blockchain lookup service will find the transaction ID and the merkle proof while verifying the issuer keys, the recipient keys, that nothing has changed in the record since the time of issuance.

 Once an institution has retrieved a recipient’s public key(s), they encode it into a record issued to that person.
 The end result is simply a digital file (json) that has all the necessary information to check it against the transaction information stored on the blockchain.
 This record can be shared as an attachment, or as a link if issuers choose to provide hosting for the record.